 JSA teachers are boldly stepping up to the plate, mentoring children, student teachers and visiting teachers into a teaching style that is participatory and promotes critical thinking skills.

-This group includes Headmaster, Assistant Headmaster, Academic Teacher, Assistant Academic Teacher, Lead Teacher of Lower Primary, Director of Education, and Director of Early Childhood.
+This group includes Headmaster, Assistant Headmaster, Academic Teacher, Assistant Academic Teacher, Lead Teacher of Lower Primary, Director of Education.

 The management team meets once a week to brainstorm and critically think through challenges that arise within JSA.